josephquigley/ghostcms-activitypub/README.md

 ## Mandatory Warning
 This project is currently experimental and could un-recoverably break something between versions.
 It should be used with caution, as only happy-path, Mastodon-compatible interaction has been tested.
 Although it should be safe to run after configuration, do not experiment with this code or config on your primary domain as you might find yourself ban-listed by a Mastodon instance for spam, should anything go wrong.
 Consider hosting locally and proxying via [ngrok](https://ngrok.com) to create a throw-away domain.

+## Features
+* GhostCMS Webhooks for post creation and unpublish/delete activities.
+* A single ActivityPub actor for your site (@username@yoursite.tld)

 ## Issues and Feature Requests
 Feature requests and bugs can be tracked and reported at this project's [Codeberg issue](https://codeberg.org/quigs/ghostcms-activitypub/issues) tracker.